Estate Planning Attorneys in Edwardsville Illinois

 A Trust is an agreement that uses a fiduciary to hold the assets of an estate on behalf of a beneficiary or beneficiaries.
-Trusts can be arranged in many different ways and can be customized much as a will can.
-Trust agreements usually have to go through the probate process, but this also allows the assets to be distributed to the beneficiary faster than if they were to be delegated out with a will.
+Trusts are very customizable and can supplant or replace a Will if needed.
+Trusts may have to endure a probate process, but this process can delegate your assets to your family members faster than a Will would.
 Speaking with an experienced Trust Attorney in Illinois can help you and your family make the appropriate decision for your assets.
-Here are some of the Trusts that the Edwardsville Estate Planning Lawyers of Edmonds Law can help prepare:
+Here are some of the Trusts that the Estate Planning Lawyers of Edmonds Law can help prepare:

 - Testamentary Trusts

 - Asset Protection Trusts

 - Charitable Trusts

 - A/B Trusts

 - Estate Tax Planning Trusts